-11. Mussenden Temple
+13. Mussenden Temple

 Despite the fear of it falling off the edge of its precarious setting, this building has braved the extreme weather of coastal Ireland since 1785.
 A secret chamber was built into the underground where Catholic priests were rumored to hold mass.
 On a clear day, visitors can see for miles along the coastline, and it provides a scenic spot for a picnic.

-12. Winterfell Castle Ward
+14. Winterfell Castle Ward

-Ward castle, the grounds, and many of the nearby locations have become popular tourist destinations because of Game of Thrones' global audience.
+Ward castle, the grounds, and many of the nearby locations have become popular tourist destinations because of the show's global audience.
 Props, costumes, and other memorabilia from the show will be on exhibit in this "new" historic destination in County Down.